Helping you move forward with life: existential counselling and CBT in Balham SW17.

 The counselling rooms are a couple of minutes walk from Tooting Bec Tube, 8 minutes from Balham Station.

-The charge for an inital session is £20; after that, the fees are £50 for weekday sessions and £55 for sessions on a Saturday morning, when available.
+The charge for an inital session is £20; after that, the fees are £50 per session.
 A limited number of concessionary places are available for counselling students or those on a low income.

 The issues most commonly dealt with include relationship issues, depression, anxiety, anger management, panic, impulsive behaviour, obsessive compulsive habits.
 Many people I work with feel they have reached a point where they are 'stuck' and cannot see a way forward, feel overwhelmed by the emotions they are experiencing, or are struggling with conflicting feelings.